 A: MSERG applications are blinded to ensure judges do not look favorably upon the applications of their colleagues/friends/classmates etc. It is up to the applicant to ensure that the application is properly anonymized.
-However, The Director of Education will also go through all the applications and black out any identifiers that the applicant may have missed.
+However, The Director of Education will also go through all of the applications and black out any identifiers that the applicant may have missed.

 Q: Who judges the applications?

 A: MSERG applications are judged based on standardized marking criteria by three members of the OMSA Education Committee.
 These three members are asked to excuse themselves from judging a particular application if they are familiar with the project.